GovRight/wp-corpus-utils/README.md

 1. Download plugin archive from GitHub and put it to `wp-content/plugins`.
 2. Activate the plugin on the Wordpress plugins page.
-3. You may remove `bin` and `tests` folders, they are used only during development.
-4. You may use the [afragen/github-updater plugin](https://github.com/afragen/github-updater) to get recent updates.
+3. You may use the [afragen/github-updater plugin](https://github.com/afragen/github-updater) to get recent updates.

 ## Plugin settings